I worked at Softwire full-time (More than 3 years)

 - Negative experience with people management.
 Key staff can be rude.
 Accusations of sexism are not uncommon.
 Processes in place to resolve issues here are underdeveloped ("have you tried avoiding them?")

 - Projects are largely uninspiring.
 The sales team do a great job trying to find interesting and worthwhile projects, but the consultancy nature of the business means that often we have to accept less than desirable projects.

 - General lack of experience.
 Often projects are run by the blind leading the blind.

 - Can sometimes leave staff feeling a bit 'used'.
 The company has a 'libertarian' attitude which means it gets involved minimally in the efforts of individuals; but is quite happy to take credit for these to put itself on a wider platform.

 Advice to Management

 I applied online.
-The process took 4+ weeks.
 I interviewed at Softwire (London, England (UK)).

 You have solve problems in their language that uses GOTOs heavily.
 The questions were interesting and reasonable, except for one interviews where one of the tasks was actually not always soluble.
 They should rephrase the objective if the problem is impossible.